 It works best as a Bluetooth analyzer.
 It also snatches the info from Bluetooth traffic if you know how to program it to do that.
 This gadget is good for operating in monitor mode.
 All the traffic will be monitored and displayed in real-time.
 The price is high for a simple SDR, but who says it is simple?

 7. NooElec-NESDR Nano 2+ Tiny Software Defined Radio

 - 25MHz-1750MHz frequency;

 - Frequency stability: 0.5 PPM (max);

 - Connector: -male MCX on the antenna, female MCX on the SDR;

 - Phase noise @1kHz offset.

 With its 0.5PPM TCXO, you will be able to get more accurate and stable tuning with this tiny radio.
 It is surprising how they provide such wonderful features in this small device and more importantly, at a reasonable price.
 Apart from the accuracy, the noise level is also low.
 Crystal clear frequency with the goodness of accurate tuning is guaranteed.

 This radio works with almost any device and can be operated with any SDR operating software.
-With mounting gear and telescopic antenna, you will not only get the portability you are looking in a pocket-size radio you will also get the comfort of using a stable antenna and all the wires you need.
+With mounting gear and telescopic antenna, you will not only get the portability you are looking for in a pocket-size radio, you will also get the comfort of using a stable antenna and all the wires you need.

 - Low noise;